carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

       of any votes taken

 -  Chair: Review and edit or approve minutes.
 Merge PR.
--  Secretary: Send meeting follow-up to the group using this email template.
+-  Secretary: Send meeting follow-up to the group using the [Meeting follow-up email template](#meeting-follow-up).
 Include a link to minutes and information about any follow-up tasks.
 -  Chair: Communicate about decisions with relevant Maintainers or other community members as needed using individual lesson repositories, mailing lists, or other channels as appropriate.